cosmon-collaboration/bandit/README.md

 This package is now locally pip-installable in `editable` mode (which means, you can actively develop the code and re-install quickly).
 Tested locally with a clean anaconda installation, the following works for installing on a mac OS at least.

+### Make a clean environment
-[skip these steps unless you want to test a "clean" install - ALSO - they require an [Anaconda Python](https://www.anaconda.com) installation to have the `conda` util.
+skip these two steps unless you want to test a "clean" install - ALSO - they require an [Anaconda Python](https://www.anaconda.com) installation to have the `conda` util.
 You can use the package installer - or, they provide bash script intallers.
-Follow the [install instructions](https://docs.anaconda.com/anaconda/install/mac-os/)]
+Follow the [install instructions](https://docs.anaconda.com/anaconda/install/mac-os/)
 ```
 conda create -n bare3.8 python=3.8
 conda activate bare3.8
 ```
-[rest of the install]
+### Optional LSQFIT-GUI
+One can install the OPTIONAL `lsqfit-gui` utility that is very convenient for estimating priors.
 ```
 cd <some_dir_to_store_src_code>
 [optional LSQFIT-GUI interface]